MAbdullahTrq/maintenance-app-code/README_DEPLOYMENT.md

-# Simplified Deployment Guide for Ubuntu
+# MaintainXtra Deployment Guide

-This guide provides instructions for deploying the Maintenance App on a new Ubuntu server using an automated script.
+This guide provides instructions for deploying the MaintainXtra on a new Ubuntu server using an automated script.

 ## Prerequisites